hyperrhiz/jekyll-journal/README.md

 ## Customizing

 - Edit the config.yml file to suit your own environment.
 It should all be self evident in the file.
-- if you're planning on serving your journal from the root of your site, comment out the line "baseurl: /jekyll-journal" (line 37) from "config.yml".
+- if you're planning on serving your journal from the root of your site, comment out the line `baseurl: /jekyll-journal` (line 37) from "config.yml".
 This is just in there so that Github Pages can figure out pathnames in the demo site.
 Once you do this, you'll be previewable directly at http://localhost:4000/.
 - ditto if you're serving from a sub-folder with a different name, make sure that the baseurl is renamed appropriately.
-- remove the file "corner.html" from the "includes" folder and remove the line "{% include corner.html %}" from "page.html" in the "layouts" folder.
+- remove the file "corner.html" from the "includes" folder and remove the line `{% include corner.html %}` from "page.html" in the "layouts" folder.
 Otherwise you'll be stuck with that Github logo.

 ## Top level pages